AmitPatel-analyst/Customer-churn-analysis-report/README.md

   This KPI represents the total number of customers in the dataset, which is 10,000.
 It serves as the base for calculating other important metrics such as churn rate and retention rate.

 - **Currently Active Customers**:
-  This KPI indicates the number of customers who are currently active, totaling 5,151.
+  This KPI indicates the number of customers who are currently active, totalling 5,151.
 This metric helps in understanding the active customer base and planning customer retention strategies.

 - **Retained Customers**:
   This KPI represents the number of customers who have been retained, which is 7,963.
 Retention is a crucial aspect of customer relationship management, highlighting the effectiveness of retention strategies.